leo/muffin-client/README.md

 This repository contains the Ember app that handles muffin's admin area.

 While it definitely is a big part of muffin, it's not treated as a real "package".
 Everytime a new version of muffin gets published, it will simply be included in the [main package](https://github.com/small-cake/server).
-The only reasons why its a separate repo is because it's much cleaner less complex.
+The only reasons why it's a separate repo is because it's much cleaner and less complex.

 ## Usage